migv/migv.github.io/_posts/2016-07-03-Initial-post.markdown

 date:   2016-07-03 13:21:47 +0200
 categories: jekyll update
 ---
 Welcome to whatever this is.
 This is just the first post to have some content on the site.
-The information below has not been changed and is the original content of the Jekyll theme.
+The information below has not been changed and it is the original content of the Jekyll theme.

 Code snippets: